nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

     * PCA20045 - nRF Desktop casual mouse reference design (nRF52810)
     * PCA10059 - nRF Desktop dongle reference design

-The application was designed to allow easy porting to a new HW.
+The application was designed to allow easy porting to new hardware.
-Check :ref:`porting_guide` for information about the device porting steps.
+Check :ref:`porting_guide` for more information.

 Building and running
 ********************